ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Watch for Parasites to kill those when needed.
 - Chain Lightning whenever there is more than one target.
 (Cast Thunderstorm on CD)

+- Hero at 30%ish
+- Pot at Hero/Trinket

 ## Omnotron Defense System
 - Yes Chain Lightning Glyph
 - Yes Lava Burst Glyph